Dash-Industry-Forum/CPIX/Cpix.bs.md

 ## Overview of the End to End Architecture ## {#architecture}

 This informative section gives a general overview of the context in which content protection information need to be exchanged between entities in the backend.
-It completes section 7.5 of [[!DASH-IF-IOP]] by putting more emphasis on the backend aspects.
+It completes section 7.5 of [[!DASHIFIOP]] by putting more emphasis on the backend aspects.

 This informative section takes DASH content as an example for providing more specific and clear understanding, but this can be generalized to other streaming formats, such as HLS.